kiboschool/course-programming-1/src/lessons/organizing_code/utility_functions.md

 sq_area = square_area(10, 20)
 ```

+If you do not like the name of the original function but you still want to use it.
 You can also change the name of the function at import - example:

 ```
 # Import statment